PopicLab/insilicoSV/docs/example_use_cases.md

 ```
 chr21   18870078    DEL N   DEL 100 PASS    END=18876908;SVTYPE=DEL;SVLEN=6831;OVERLAP_EV=L1HS  GT  0/1
 ```
-For SVs involving dispersions (dDUP, INV_dDUP, TRA) the position is assigned such that the source event of the SV (the component getting duplicated or translocated) is placed at the selected element interval.
+For SVs involving dispersions (dDUP, INV_dDUP, TRA_UNBALANCED, TRA_BALANCED) the position is assigned such that the source event of the SV (the component getting duplicated or translocated) is placed at the selected element interval.
 For complex SVs with multiple non-dispersion source fragments (e.g., delINVdel), one of the non-dispersion source fragments is chosen at random to be the overlapping component with the selected known element.